 2. Efficient claim processing

 Claims processing is one of the most important operations in the insurance sector, impacting both customer satisfaction and insurance company profitability.
-The Coalition Against Insurance Fraud reports that fraudulent claims cost approximately $80 billion per year.
-On the customer satisfaction side, Accenture cites that insurance customers expect quick responses.
-IoT improves both processes thanks to instant communication between devices.
+The Coalition Against Insurance Fraud reports that fraudulent claims cost approximately $309 billion per year.3 On the customer satisfaction side, insurance customers expect quick responses.4 IoT improves both processes thanks to instant communication between devices.

 Let’s look again at the case of car insurance to illustrate the positive impact of the IoT on claims processing.
-In the past, when a car accident occurred, the policyholder had to call the insurance company to fill the first notice of loss (FNOL) .
-Depending on the extent of the accident, this process took some time.
-For example, the policyholder could pass out and not inform the insurance company quickly.
-The more delayed claim increases the probability of fraudulent claim as well as unsatisfied customers.
-Traumatized people might not want to deal with allerting insurance company.
+In the past, when a car accident occurred, the policyholder had to call the insurance company to fill out the first notice of loss (FNOL).

 3. Customized insurance practices